GitJakobE/Lego_case/README.md

 - When using image recognition or machine learning, which attributes do you believe should be prioritized to ensure accurate sorting?
 Additionally, describe how the system should handle anomalies, if any.
-    * I am thinking that the system need to handle hundreds of different pieces.
-I am incline to think it would be better to split the ML model into a series of models: big/small and by color.
+    * Since the system need to handle hundreds of different pieces I am incline to think it would be better to split the ML model into a series of models: big/small and by color.
 From the color and the size I would add CNN to determine which shape.
+    * This allows you to focus on single difficult distinctions.
+    * In addition to the CNN one could add a 3d laser line scan as well as a weight cell to improve accuracy.
     * Anomalies (I am assuming you mean pieces which cannot be classified) should imo be sorted in its own "bucket" and handled manually.
 - How would you design a database to track and manage the necessary information for this platform?
 What attributes are important to store in the database and what aspects are important to consider here?
+    * The most important part of the database is the production and updating the running sets.
+In the production we should save an image of the brick (or a link to it), as well as the id and which set it ended up in.
+The open sets should be linked to the set design with the list of brick ids in that set.
+I think a complete set should also contain a validation photo in the end.
-    * This will be answered visually in another place.
+    * A set af tables will be answered visually in another place.
 - How would you ensure seamless integration and interaction between the different components of the platform?
     * I would leave the control to a PLC and have the PC/cloud be the slave.
 This might not be the case for this demo, but the PLC can keep track of the different sets in real time.